maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Returns a random positive number between 0 and 0.999...
 In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
 Some dialects require an expression in the parentheses; some do not.
 RetroBASIC works with both.

 `RND` is very common in BASIC programs, especially in games.
-In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` that produces an integer between 0 and X is very common.
-It is so common that many programs use a user-defined function to make references to this sequence of operations shorter; an example is Super Star Trek which defines a function called `FNR` near the top of the program and then calls it from many locations.
+In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` that produces an integer between 0 and X can be found in many programs.
+It is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is Super Star Trek which defines a function called `FNR` near the top of the program and then calls it from many locations.

 Because this series of operations takes some time to complete, a number of dialects offer a simple way to generate integer values directly.
 Unfortunately, there is no standard solution for this operation.
 Some use a separate function like `RAND` for this, while others modify `RND` instead.
 Among those that use `RND`, one common solution is that 0 and 1 return a floating point value as above, whereas other positive values produce a value from 1 to the provided number.